anoma/nspec/docs/tutorial/engines/template_behaviour.juvix.md

 The action arguments are set by a guard and passed to the action function as part of the `GuardOutput`.

-??? quote "Auxiliary Juvix code"
+??? code "Auxiliary Juvix code"

     <!-- --8<-- [start:Val] -->
     ```juvix